motazalratta/de-assessments/Phase2/README.md

 # Phase2 - Consumer

-A small Python Apache Beam  pipeline to consume data from the Google Pub/Sub and loads it to Google BigQuery
+A small Python Apache Beam  pipeline to consume data from the Google Pub/Sub and load it to Google BigQuery

 ## Key Points
 - Stores deadletters in BigQuery table
 - Added two additional metadata columns which help in ETL latency calculation
     * publisher timestamp
     * db insert timestamp
-- The pipeline normalize\flatten the received messages before load
+- The pipeline normalizes\flattens the received messages before loading
 - Can be hosted by Google DataFlow (DataflowRunner) or local (DirectRunner)

 ## Pipeline Diagram